1991 Paraguayan Constitutional Assembly election

 Constitutional Assembly elections were held in Paraguay on 1 December 1991.
 The result was a victory for the Colorado Party, which won 122 of the 198 seats.
 Voter turnout was 51.7%.

 Following the elections, a new constitution was promulgated in 1992.
 It reintroduced the position of Vice President and allowed for the President to be elected by a plurality of the vote.
 It also limited the President to a single five-year term, with no possibility of re-election even if the incumbent had only served a partial term.
 This provision meant that incumbent Andrés Rodríguez would have had to leave office in 1993 even without his promise to not run for a full term.

+Electoral system

+The 198 members of the Constituent Assembly were elected by closed list proportional representation with seats allocated using the D'Hondt method at two levels: